fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 {% include alert.html class='danger' title='Revisions due' text="
 - Carefully follow the directions for [setting up your _Metahistory_ repository](metahistory-setup).
-- Carefully look the directions for [revising _Metahistory_](metahistory-revisions).
+- Carefully look over the directions for [revising _Metahistory_](metahistory-revisions).
 This exercise walks you through the process of making and publishing changes.
 - After you finish your revisions, commit them to your repository, and create a pull request for your edits.
 "%}